How to Become a Behavioral Psychologist

 Licensing protects the general public by ensuring professionals have the competency to work directly with clients.
 You need a doctorate from an APA-accredited school to practice as a licensed behavioral psychologist.
 Graduating from an accredited program demonstrates your ability to provide quality psychological care.

-Once you obtain your doctorate and fulfill approximately 2,000 hours of postdoctoral internship experience, you must pass the EPPP, and a jurisprudence exam, if required by the state where you intend to practice.
+Once you obtain your doctorate and fulfill approximately 2,000 hours of postdoctoral internship experience in behavioral psychology, you must pass the EPPP, and a jurisprudence exam, if required by the state where you intend to practice.
 The licensing process is expensive.
 Depending on the state, fees can cost more than $1,000.

 After obtaining your license, you must maintain it by accumulating continuing education credits and applying for license renewal every two or three years, depending on your state board requirements.